TrifaC/UdacityBookStoreProject/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Note

+- On search page, the book without the cover page only show the white background.